-One study using U.S. data modeled the following impact of increasing screening from biennial to annual screening for women of varying breast densities10.
+One study using U.S. data modeled the following impact of increasing screening from biennial to annual screening for women of varying breast densities.
 These results indicate minimal benefits with more significant harms related to benign findings.
-These apply only to women 50-74.
-Women aged 40-49 are still recommended to screen annually.

-Median Lifetime Benefits and Harms of Screening Annually or Biennially per 1,000 Women Screened for Women Aged 50-7411 by Breast Density
+Median Lifetime Benefits and Harms of Screening Annually or Biennially per 1,000 Women Screened for Women Aged 50-74 by Breast Density